LREN-physics/TransverseRelaxation/README.md

 We highlight three different analytical descriptions of the signal decay that account for the transient regime of the transverse relaxation decay: the Anderson and Weiss, 1953 model (AW), the Sukstanskii and Yablonskiy, 2003 model (SY), and following a Padé approximation (Padé) of the transition from Gaussian to exponential decay.

-This repository aims at exploring the non-exponential MRI transverse relaxation.
+This repository aims to explore the non-exponential MRI transverse relaxation.
 The implemented code employs a dictionary-based fitting approach to analyze the transverse relaxation data voxel-wise.
 The fitting routine with AW, SY, or Padé methods involves estimating the following parameters:

 &nbsp; **$\sqrt{<\Omega^2>}$**: mean square frequency deviation due to the field inhomogeneities induced by the magnetic material, pertains to the Gaussian behaviour at short echo times [ms<sup>-2</sup>]
 &nbsp; **$R^\*_{2,micro}$**: effective transverse relaxation rate resulting from processes on the microscale, pertains to the exponential behaviour at long echo times [ms<sup>-1</sup>]